-Before I left for Roma, I got many a suggestion about the “best” coffee in Rome.
-I went to all, and had good coffee, of course.
-But in my heart I knew I must visit a certain place.
 A place with no name, only “BAR” adorning its’ facade, like many other cafes in Roma.
-This is a place that fate led me to two years ago on my daily walk to the market of Campo dei Fiori.
-A place of no frills nor pretense, where the same regulars sit all day long — a meeting place.
+This is a place that fate led me to two years ago on my daily walk to the market of Campo dei Fiori from my short-term apartment in Vatican City.
+A place with little frill or pretense, where the same neighborhood veterans sat all day long, playing cards, drinking coffee and aperitifs, arguing and laughing.
 No tourists, no English, not even an Italian under 40.
-A cafe of decades past, vintage Rome.
+A cafe of decades past and vintage Rome.

-Located on Via dei Banchi Vecchi, on the corner of Via del Pavone, it has stood here for 70 years.
-The baristas have worked behind the bar nearly all their life, perfecting the craft.
-I have heard from many in Italy that, though the coffee culture will always be grand, the craft may be waning with the young generation.
-Here, this is not so.
-It is single-handedly the best cappuccino I’ve ever had.
-In my broken Italian I tried to convey my love, but fell short.
-All I could say was Perfetto, Il miglior cappuccino!
-And it was.
-No cafe in New York or DC or even Seattle can compare.
-No slow brews.
-No 20 minute cappuccinos.
-These are the purveyors of the craft, their hands instinctively know what to do.
+Located on Via dei Banchi Vecchi, on the corner of Via del Pavone, it stood for 70 years.
+The baristas worked behind the bar since they were teenagers.
+I have heard from many in Italy that, though the coffee culture will always be grand, the true craft is waning with new generations.
+At this particular bar, tradition prevailed, and a semblance of history was felt.
+It was also, single-handedly, the best cappuccino I’ve ever had.

 Sadly, the bar recently closed, only to reopen with a new, shiny interior and new owners.
 I truly loved this space, and I’m glad I documented it before it was gone.